mardbel/CompassChallenge/README.md

 # CompassChallenge
 Android App for Compass Challenge

-koin as dependecy injector
+- Koin as dependency injector
-junit for unit tests
+- JUnit for unit tests
-jsoup for web scraping
+- Jsoup for web scraping
-compose in the ui
+- Compose in the UI